-Acting through Autism, bullying
+Acting through autism, bullying

 In addition to the acting classes for young people on the Autism Spectrum, it also offers experiences like mock job interviews and singing and dancing lessons, each for nominal fees.
 (PACT programs are funded by a grant from the city of Encinitas and the Mizel Family Foundation Community Grant Program.)

 At first, Sandy admitted she had to research and learn about bullying.
-Then, the experience became personal for her as Rachael, who is also on the Spectrum and has ADHD, confided in her about her own bullying.
+Then, the experience became personal for her as Rachael confided in her about her own bullying.
 As Sandy developed the program, eventually named Beyond Bullying, Rachael became an integral member, helping with the demonstrations at middle schools and high schools across San Diego.

 The hour-and-a-half-long presentations include humorous original skits, video clips and quotes.